binomialhq/poly/doc/SPECIFICATION.md

 an overloading effect.

 When a name is not found in any scope as a result of a lookup, the engine must fail with an error.
-Symbols that are declared and yet already found on the same scope must also fail with an error, with an indication that the declaration is duplicated.
+Symbols that are declared and yet already found in the same scope must also fail with an error, with an indication that the declaration is duplicated.